 We are dedicated to providing paid internship opportunities to passionate students looking for meaningful professional experiences.

 This program is a great fit for you if you:

 - Are a current undergraduate or graduate student at the University of Maryland, College Park

-- Are a high achieving and motivated, and looking to gain experience in the nonprofit or social impact sector
+- Are a motivated student looking to gain experience in the nonprofit or social impact sector

 - Are looking for a paid internship